rezvoj/RecipeSiteBackend/README.md

 ## Dependencies

-Ensure you're using Python version 3.11 or higher.
+Ensure you're using Python version 3.12.

 Install the required dependencies with:
 ```bash